Xetibo/ReSet-Doc/sections/literature.typ

 In figure/* TODO */, the dynamic library has the annotation "no_mangle".
 This flag tells the compiler to not change the identity of the specified designator.
 Without this, functions and variables will not be found with the original names.
+Mangling is further explained in section/* TODO */.

+// TODO: Explain mangling

 Additionally, in both the dynamic library and the calling binary, the flag "extern C" is used.
 This is required as Rust does not guarantee ABI stability, meaning